HuemulSolutions/enola/docs/faq.md

 **Answer:**

-The content inside the file cannot be checked in Enola-AI, this is due to security and privacy reasons.
+The content inside the file cannot be checked in Enola-AI; this is due to security and privacy reasons.
 When uploading files, Enola-AI logs the information of the file, but not its content.
-This means the files you are uploading must be in its own repository.
+This means the files you are uploading must be stored in your own repository.

 ---

-### 1.7. **If I start the method tracking(), but the method execute() fails to execute, what happens with the data?**
+### 1.7. **If I start the method `tracking()`, but the method `execute()` fails to execute, what happens with the data?**

 **Answer:**

-If the Tracking started but the method execute() fails, it means the data won't be send to the Enola-AI servers.
+If the `tracking()` started but the method `execute()` fails, it means the data won't be sent to the Enola-AI servers.
 It is important that you execute this function if you want your data to be processed by Enola-AI.
-It is strongly recommended to handle exceptions in every section of your code, to avoid losing your data and keeping track of the potential errors that may appear during the execution of the different stages in a system.
+It is strongly recommended to handle exceptions in your code, to avoid losing your data and keeping track of the potential errors that may appear during the execution of the different stages in a system.

 ---